ben-pauley/team-profile-generator/README.md

 ## Installation

 To install this project, you may either clone this repository to a local directory, or fork the repository to your own GitHub.
 After having installed Node.js, you must then install the inquirer module using `npm i inquirer` in the command line.
 Then you will be able to run the application by typing `node index.js`, and then follow the inline instructions.
-[This video]() demonstrates exactly how to do all of this, with a sample of the generated webpage [here]().
+The html file is generated in the `dist` folder, and you can run tests by executing `npm test` in the command line.
+[This video](https://drive.google.com/file/d/1pOVosjrQDfhHQkfZX1nca63zOFb7ck_W/view) demonstrates exactly how to do all of this, with a sample of the generated webpage [here](https://drive.google.com/file/d/1-PCVZJ-SivJ2oONPi9cV0X1HTynwJqm0/view?usp=sharing).

 ## Software Used